mxashlynn/Parquet/README.md

 # Repository Structure

-The solution contains several related project.
+The solution contains several related projects.
-The C# employs the convention whereby every namespace gets its own folder.
+Each C# namespace gets its own folder.

 - **Documentation**
     - How to use the library and its tools.